-Fringe benefit costs in the amount of \$2,369,137.91 for FICA, Retirement and Health Insurance costs, for a total of 51 employees.
+Fringe benefit costs for FICA, Retirement and Health Insurance costs, for all employees is reflected above.
 The three Retired State Employees are not included for retirement and health insurance.

 Per State Law, state agencies are required to pay certain fringe benefits on salaries, subsistence, and/or overtime.